The story of Samson has many lessons for men of today who fall in love without taking caution.

 Samson prayed and asked God for one last strength; when he got a grab of the two main pillars supporting the ceremonial ground of his execution, thanks to the almighty God.
 He listened to him.

 There was a great slaughter of the Philistines by the power of God.
-There was no way anyone can survive; even Delilah.
-She must be the first person to die evenly.
+There was no way anyone can survive; even if anyone will survive; then not Delilah.
+She was present at the celebration.
+She died too.
 It was God’s perfect plan to destroy the Philistines.

 How a loving father he has been to his children.
 God is ever ready to listen to us when we call upon him.
 His faithfulness never ceases.